Porting CUDA code to HIP#

 double * ptr;

-hipMalloc(reinterpret_cast<void**>(&ptr), sizeof(double));
+hipMalloc(&ptr, sizeof(double));

 hipPointerAttribute_t attr;

-hipPointerGetAttributes(&attr, ptr); /*attr.type will have value as hipMemoryTypeDevice*/
+hipPointerGetAttributes(&attr, ptr); /*attr.type is hipMemoryTypeDevice*/

 double* ptrHost;